mzlogin/vim-markdown-toc/README.md

    let g:vmt_dont_insert_fence = 1
    ```

-   But then you will lose the convenience of auto update tables of contens on save.
+   But then you will lose the convenience of auto update tables of contens on save and `:UpdateToc` command.
+When you want to update toc, you need to remove existing toc manually and rerun `:GenTocXXX` commands.

 ## Screenshots